chennanni/note-tech/thread/basic/index.md

 那么如何实现（资源的）Thread Safe呢？

-- 不变，make it immutable
-  - for example, declaring the field as `final`
-  - for example, `String` or `Integer` class
 - 隔离，use a pattern whereby each thread context is isolated from others
   - for example, `ThreadLocal` class
 - 加锁（限制瞬时单线程读写），restrict access to a resource to a single thread at a time
   - for example, `synchronized` keyword
   - for example, `ReentrantLock`
-  - for example, `Semaphores` with permit as 1
-  - for example, the local variables
 - 多线程设计，concurrent design involves structuring the shared state in a manner that allows multiple threads to simultaneously (concurrently) modify the state without interfering with each other
   - for example, `java.util.concurrent` package
-  - java.util.concurrent.atomic
+  - java.util.concurrent.atomic (CAS compare-and-swap)
   - java.util.concurrent.BlockingQueue
-  - java.util.concurrent.ConcurrentHashMap
+  - java.util.concurrent.ConcurrentHashMap (lock on segment)
+  - `Semaphores` (CAS -> AQS AbstractQueuedSynchronizer)
+- 其它
+  - for example, the local variables

 ## Synchronization